FrankGoyens/CMakeClassCreator/README.md

 Adding classes and files can be tedious when using CMake.
 This project automates adding classes or single files to a cmake configuration.

 ## How to install
-The recommended way is to use pip:
+The recommended way is to use pip: `pip install CMake-Class-Creator`

-`pip install CMake-Class-Creator`
+**Please note** that this module depends on a release candidate version op pyparsing, 3.0.0b1.
+So it is also recommended to install this in a virtual environment.

 Optionally you can alias this command: `alias cmcc=cmake_create_class`